Best Time to Visit Albania

 Albania’s diverse ecosystems are home to various wildlife, making the country a great destination for nature enthusiasts.

-From bird watching in the wetlands of Karavasta Lagoon to spotting brown bears and wolves in the forests, there is no shortage of wildlife excursions.
+There is no shortage of wildlife excursions, from bird watching in the wetlands of Karavasta Lagoon to spotting brown bears and wolves in the forests.

 The best time to embark on a wildlife excursion in Albania is during the spring and autumn months when the temperatures are cool and the migratory birds visit.